Call us on +44 (0)20 7465 4300

 Discretionary provisions

 It is often seen in professionally drawn Wills that the residue of an estate is left on fully (flexible) discretionary trusts.
 If that is the case, you will have to exercise your discretion and to consider the implications of s144 Inheritance Tax Act 1984.
-For example, is there an inheritance tax benefit to exercising your powers within 2 years of death so that any appointments can be ‘read back’ into the Will for Inheritance Tax purposes?
+For example, is there an inheritance tax (IHT) benefit to exercising your powers within 2 years of death so that any appointments can be ‘read back’ into the Will for Inheritance Tax purposes?
 This may be required in order to claim spouse exemption (ie relief from Inheritance Tax).

 Are there assets that benefit for Agricultural Relief or Business Relief and what is the best way to deal with these assets so as not to lose the reliefs?
 Timing is important here too, as it is likely that the Revenue will take some considerable time to agree to these reliefs being available, and may not accept that they apply in full.
 If that is the case, it is important to try and agree the position with HMRC within the 2 years of death to maintain flexibility – which means submitting any claim at the earliest opportunity.